 - Groups.
 The Manage Listings page isn’t just useful when you have listings on multiple channels/PMS.
 Use this to assign listings a tag (for easy searching on the dashboard) or a group (for copying customizations and date specific overrides)!

-- Market Intelligence Reports.
-Get a deep understanding of your competition, or understand how different neighborhood are doing with the market intelligence reports.
+- Market Dashboards.
+Get a deep understanding of your competition, or understand how different neighborhood are doing with the market dashboards.

 - Listing Performance Dashboard.
 Look at how your listings are doing in one quick glance on your dashboard.

 - Understanding your dashboard.
 Your dashboard will show your imported properties from all the different accounts.
 You will notice a multiple columns on your dashboard, as well as a search field that you can use to quickly find the listing you want to look at – very useful if you manage dozens of listings!